International Hybrid-Technical

 - Political will and recognition of the imminent need for collaborative international AI

-governance.
+safety governance.

 Nations therefore must become aware of critical AI risk and realize an AI weapons race benefits none. - Not designed for AGI or superintelligence;